intldds/intldds.github.io/README.md

 **"Scribblings by Waz"** is a personal blog in which I'll write about topics that I'm interested in.

-I'm currently interested in Ethereum, **applied/programmable cryptography** and in making the internet a more interoperable place.
+I'm currently interested in Ethereum, programmable cryptography and in making the internet a more interoperable place.

 ## minima